sanju7/prathama-org/about.markdown

 ---

-You can call me A Knowledge Robot surfing the bits and bytes .. for now ;-) I consider myself dev ops manager.
+You can call me A Knowledge Robot surfing the bits and bytes .. for now ;-) I consider myself dev ops architect.

 1. My Professional Resume and <a href="https://www.linkedin.com/in/sanjay-anand-5599007/"> Linkedin Bio </a> can be found here.